rent-control-in-california

 Note that there’s no statewide rent control in California, but there is statewide rent stabilization.

-California Rent Stabilization Law
+California Rent Stabilization Ordinance

 In 2019, California passed AB-1482, also known as the Tenant Protection Act of 2019.
 It imposes statewide rent stabilization and requires landlords to renew virtually all lease agreements.